Android 3DS SDK

 • Compatibility with Android 14.

-• Extend the usage of androidx datastore to fragments by replacing usage of fragments arguments bundles with datastore to bypass bundles size limitation.
+• Extend the usage of AndroidX datastore to fragments by replacing usage of fragments arguments bundles with datastore to bypass bundles size limitation.

 • Upgrade third party dependencies and the build tools.